Amit-Naudiyal/Assignment_P7_15Aug/README.md

 				Write out database with 1 new entries
 				Data Base Updated

-		- generate the client-side certificate and key: (WILL BE PERFORMED FOR EACH USER)
+		- generate the client-side certificate and key: (WILL BE PERFORMED FOR EACH USER: a_naudiyal, r_kumar & p_patel)

 			$ ./easyrsa build-client-full a_naudiyal.adu.directory.com nopass
 			$ ./easyrsa build-client-full r_kumar.adu.directory.com nopass